 - Retinol: a vitamin A derivative that speeds up cell turnover and boosts both collagen and elastin.
-For oily/acne-prone skin, try Retinol Serum; and for normal/dry skin, choose Dream On Retinol Night Cream.
-For crow’s feet, try Night Light Retinol Eye Cream.
+Try Retinol Serum, and for crow’s feet, try Night Light Retinol Eye Cream.

 - Antioxidants: these free radical scavengers (like vitamins C and B3) neutralize the chemicals that can cause DNA damage within cells.
 Try All Bright Niacinamide Toner, and Bright Future Vitamin C Serum.

 Part of why I love being a dermatologist is being able to help people navigate their healthy skin journey.
 Though I get asked many of the same questions over and over again, I never get tired of it because it’s exciting when people want to learn more.
 I founded SLMD Skincare to tackle some of those common concerns — because I believe everyone deserves access to dermatological quality skin care.